web-development/web-development-textbook/README.md

 Same as before: fork the repository https://github.com/web-development/web-development-textbook

-install ruby version 2.7.1 on your computer, for example with the ruby version manager rvm:
+install the right ruby version (see Gemfile) on your computer.

-  rvm install 2.7.1

-using ruby 2.7.1, install the dependencies on your computer
+With ruby you also get bundle.
+Now install the dependencies with bundle:

   bundle install

 run nanoc in the root folder like so:

-  bundle exec nanoc compile
-  bundle exec nanoc view

-after every change in the source code run

-  bundle exec nanoc compile
+  bundle exec nanoc live

 now edit the files in content/* and see the results at http://localhost:3000/

 When you are content with your changes, push up to your own github repository,